leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/modifiers/color/opacity.rst

    Opacity Modifier.

 Uniform Opacity
-   When enabled, makes the Opacity equal for the entire strokes.
+   When enabled, makes the opacity equal for the entire strokes.

    Strength
-      Absolute Opacity for the stroke points.
+      Absolute opacity for the stroke points.

 Opacity Factor
-   Controls the Opacity value of the stroke points.
+   Controls the opacity value of the stroke points.
    A value of 1.0 respect the original alpha value of the points, a shift less than 1.0 make the points more transparent than originally, and a shift greater than 1.0 make the points more opaque than originally.